Just2Deep/Inshorts_Email/README.md

 #### Kindly modify the FROM, TO, PASS variables to run this script in your system.

-#### You can fork this repository, amend and run it, to send get top stories to your email/ a number of emails.
+#### You can fork this repository, amend and run it, to send top stories to your email/ a number of emails.

 #### Sample of the final email received.